WAS - LHR

 • Which airports will I be using when flying from Washington, D.C. to London?

 There are 2 airports in Washington, D.C.
 (Washington, D.C.
 Reagan-National and Washington, D.C.
 Dulles Intl.) and only 1 airport in London (London Heathrow).
-The cheapest flights are generally found on the Reagan Washington National Airport to London Heathrow flight route.
+The cheapest flights are generally found on the Baltimore/Washington Airport to London Heathrow flight route.

 • Which aircraft models fly most regularly from Washington, D.C. to London?